tanaytan/SudokuChecker/README.md

 <h1>SudokuChecker</h1>
-Tanay's Sudoku Validator
+Tanay's Sudoku Validator.
-The main files are in the src folder
+The main files are in the src folder.